Back to school separation anxiety

 Whilst we don’t recommend this as a permanent daily fixture, during the first few days of your child’s school return, make both them and their teacher aware that you’re only one phone call away.
 This can work well as reassurance for any younger children starting in their Reception years.

 If your child is seriously suffering from separation anxiety, walking through their school corridors without you or even just that first step away from you is an achievement.
-To encourage your child to continue being brave, praise their efforts and show understanding when they express how difficult it is being away from you.
+To encourage your child to continue being brave, praise their efforts and show understanding when they express how difficult it is being away from you – this acknowledgement can help a child with separation anxiety at school.

-Depending on the severity and length of your child’s separation anxiety, it can be useful to not shy away from professional help.
-Cognitive behavioural therapy, play therapy, or counselling can treat separation anxiety disorder and can support your child in getting to the root of their problem by discovering what it is that’s causing their anxiety.
+If your child's separation anxiety is severe, don't shy away from professional help.
+Cognitive behavioural therapy, play therapy, or counselling can treat separation anxiety disorder and can support your child in getting to the root of their problem.

 Activities like colouring, drawing, or going for a walk outside can help to calm your child.
-Family meditation is also a great way to create moments of serenity and can support your child in focussing their mind, leading to them being able to communicate better with you.
+Family meditation is also a great way to create moments of serenity and can support your child in focussing their mind.
+For the curious young minds, consider introducing them to mental health activities for children.

 Creating a trinket treasure box full of your child’s comforts, for them to take to school, can be a great coping mechanism for moments of distress.
 You can fill these boxes with things such as their favourite little teddy, a family photo, or perhaps more positive notes.